openshift/enhancements/enhancements/oc/cli-manager.md

 * If possible, Controller should be distributed via OLM
 * Controller should be optional, but enabled by default as it will be replacing the existing mechanism which was intented to be temporary
   * See: https://github.com/openshift/enhancements/pull/922
+* Indexes that should be included by default:
+  * Red Hat supported plugins
+  * Third-party ISV certified plugins
+  * Community (upstream) `krew` plugins

 ### Test Plan